yaacov/kubectl-mtv/README_inventory.md

 # kubectl-mtv Inventory Tutorial

-This document provides a guide to using the `kubectl mtv inventory` commands for exploring provider inventories.
+This document provides a guide to using the `kubectl mtv get inventory` commands for exploring provider inventories.

 ## Overview

-The `kubectl mtv inventory` command allows you to query and explore resources from virtualization providers, including:
+The `kubectl mtv get inventory` command allows you to query and explore resources from virtualization providers, including:

 - Virtual Machines (VMs)
 - Networks